kvshvlin/yourmailproject/index.md

-**For art collectors**.
+**About**.

 We are an art collective.
 The intention here is to get artists to illustrate on postcards, and sell these postcards as a product to various marketplaces.
 The profits will be shared equally with the artist.

+> "The principles of true art is not to portray, but to evoke."
+> Jerzy Kosinski.

+**For art collectors**.

-If you are looking to buy, then please see creative illustrations on <a href="https://www.instagram.com/yourmailproject" target="_blank">Instagram</a> / <a href="https://in.pinterest.com/yourmailproject" target="_blank">Pinterest</a>.
+If you are looking to buy, then please <a href="https://yourmailproject.stores.instamojo.com" target="_blank">Shop</a>.
+You can see creative illustrations on <a href="https://www.instagram.com/yourmailproject" target="_blank">Instagram</a> / <a href="https://in.pinterest.com/yourmailproject" target="_blank">Pinterest</a>.

 > "No one needs anything.
 No one needs a reason to buy - they buy because they want to."
 > Meir Ezra.